Estapearl/Transaction-Fraud-Detection-Risk-Alert-System/README.md

 <p>
 This analysis was conducted using two years of historical data (2023–2024), covering approximately <strong>2,000 customers</strong> and
 <strong>49,924 transactions</strong>.
 The dataset consisted of two primary tables: a <strong>Customer Profile table</strong>, which contained customer
-and account-level information, and a <strong>Transaction table</strong>, which captured detailed transaction activity across merchant categories, locations, and time periods.
+and account-level information and a <strong>Transaction table</strong>, which captured detailed transaction activities across merchant categories, locations and time periods.
 </p>

 <p>
-From a fraud data analyst’s perspective, this dataset made it possible to understand how customers typically transact over time, identify meaningful changes in behavior, and flag transactions that deviated from expected patterns.
-The objective was not to label transactions as confirmed fraud, but to proactively highlight high-risk activity that required further review.
-This approach supports faster investigations, reduces potential customer impact, and strengthens the organization’s overall fraud monitoring capability.
+From a fraud data analyst’s perspective, this dataset made it possible to understand how customers typically transact over time, identify meaningful changes in behaviour, and flag transactions that deviated from expected patterns.
+The objective was not to label transactions as confirmed fraud, but to proactively highlight high-risk activities that required further review.
+This approach supports faster investigations, reduces potential customer impact and strengthens the organization’s overall fraud monitoring capability.
 </p>

 ## Key Analytical Focus Areas